CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

     ![The View all resource link is highlighted under Getting started with Vision in Vision Studio.](./media/analyze-images-vision/vision-resources.png)

-1. On the **Select a resource to work with** page, make sure the resource you created above in the list.
+1. On the **Select a resource to work with** page, make sure the resource you created above appears in the list.

     > **Note**: If your resource isn't listed, try **Refreshing** the page.